Skip to main content

 StatusDescription

-pendingSession created, user hasn’t started yet
+pendingSession created, user in verification process

 completedVerification successful, user is verified